Shark Pictures

 Family: Hemiscyllidae

-Identification: Elongated grey brown body with many dark saddles.
-Saddles have light spots.
+Identification: Elongated grey/brown body with 8 or 9 irregular dark saddles.
+Small light spots on flanks.
 Anal fin set far back on long thick tail.
-Scalloping or lateral ridges on trunk.
+Slight scalloping or lateral ridges on trunk.
+Snout bluntly rounded.
+Short barbells extend from mouth.
+Spiracle same size as, and positioned below and slightly behind eye.

 Size: Maximum length 95cm.
 9-12cm at birth.

-Habitat: Coral reefs - a secretive reef dweller.
+Habitat: Shallow coral reefs - a secretive reef dweller.

 Abundance and distribution: Indo Pacific.
 Madagascar, India, and South East Asia as far south as Java.
-East to Japan.
+East to the Philippines and Japan.

 Behavior: Nocturnal.
 Hides by day in crevices.
 Hunts for bony fishes and crustaceans.